helix-editor/helix/book/src/languages.md

    auto-format = false
    ```

+3. If `load-workspace-config = "always"` in your global `config.toml` file,
-3. In a `.helix` folder in your project.
+   it can also be in a `.helix` folder in your project.
 Language configuration may also be
    overridden local to a project by creating a `languages.toml` file in a
    `.helix` folder.
 Its settings will be merged with the language configuration
    in the configuration directory and the built-in configuration.